remotesynth/Static-Site-Samples/README.md

 | Harp EJS | http://localhost:29000 |
 | Wintersmith | http://localhost:28080 |

-If you want to run without sudo, simply add the current user to the docker group on your operating system.
+If you want to run `adventure-time.sh` without sudo, simply add the current user to the docker group on your operating system.

 ##Jekyll Example